Sanglorian/orcus/Orcus Classes and Powers - current.md

 Choose one at character creation.

 * **Forceful Swashbuckler:** Your secondary ability is Strength.
 Once per turn, when you shift, you can pull an adjacent enemy 1 at one point during your movement.
 * **Goading Swashbuckler:** Your secondary ability is Charisma.
-Your triumphant strike does additional damage equal to your Strength modifier when you attack a marked enemy.
+Your triumphant strike does additional damage equal to your Charisma modifier when you attack a marked enemy.

 ### Powers